 Many people feel uncomfortable and uneasy around clutter.
 But it may be a lot worse for us than that.

-Some of the health problems a lot of clutter can cause
+10 health problems too much clutter can cause

 - Higher cortisol levels throughout the day, according to one study.
 (Cortisol is a stress hormone that has a host of negative long term impacts on human health like insomnia, stomach ulcers, irritability, and lowered immune system function.)

 - Difficulty focusing on tasks and relationships.
 (This is especially true for people who have ADHD.)

 - Relationship stress in the home.

 - Increased problems with allergies like dust, pet dander, cockroach feces, and mold that you can’t reach to clean and may not even be able to see behind the piles of stuff.

 - Decreased social interactions and emotional support because people are too ashamed to have friends visit.